Face Oil First or Moisturizer? Top Dermatologists on How to Layer

 Lotion

-If you regularly battle dryness, layering a rich, thick cream moisturizer under a face oil can make a noticeable difference.
+If you regularly battle dryness, layering a rich, thick moisturizing cream under or over a face oil or balm can make a noticeable difference.

 -